-'It's hard to keep learning:' For students of color, online classes can mean facing racist attacks
+'It's hard to keep learning': For students of color, online classes can mean facing racist attacks

 Editor’s note: The CU Independent does not usually alter images.
 However, due to the explicit and possibly triggering content of the featured image above, some aspects have been obscured.

-While the University of Colorado Boulder’s decision to move classes online has helped curb the spread of COVID-19, it has also opened a new window for discriminatory attacks.
+As the novel coronavirus pushes universities online, a new window has been opened for discriminatory attacks.
+At the University of Colorado Boulder, students have reported in recent days of online classes being “Zoom-bombed” by unknown hijackers who post and say racist, homophobic and islamophobic slurs.

-In past days, CU students have reported online classes being “Zoom-bombed” by unknown hijackers who post and say racist, homophobic and islamophobic slurs.
+For students of color, it’s more serious than just an annoying prank.

 “It started with pornographic images being displayed by users with fake names,” said Isaiah Chavous, whose Wednesday business lecture was hacked by at least four unknown accounts.
 “All of these images displayed black or brown individuals which is no accident or mistake.
 It’s a sexual stereotype that has been used for many generations to not only devalue but to sexually degrade people of color.”